General (scope, time limits)

 Related problems were also pointed out:

-- Some interpreters have private conversations with the asylum seeker and do not translate the conversation, or they express emotions;
+- Some interpreters still have private conversations with the asylum seeker and do not translate the conversation, or they express emotions, however not at the same scale as in previous years;

-The directors of Timisoara, Vasile Stolnicu and Giurgiu said there were no issues reported with the quality and conduct of interpreters.
+The directors of the Regional Centres of Timișoara, Bucharest, Şomcuta Mare, Rădăuţi and Giurgiu said there were no issues reported with the quality and conduct of interpreters.

-In relation to problems with the quality of interpretation and conduct of interpreters, CNRR stated that in 2021, there were cases in which asylum seekers expressed concern about the interpretation.
-They claimed that the interpreters did not translate their answers exactly, or gave a different meaning to the statements in the interview.[25]
+In relation to problems with the quality of interpretation and conduct of interpreters, CNRR stated that 2022 was like 2021 and there were cases in which asylum seekers expressed concern about the interpretation.
+They claimed that the interpreters did not translate their answers exactly or gave a different meaning to the statements in the interview.[41]

-It was noted that only CNRR and ICAR Foundation have the funds for the services provided by interpreters.
-In addition, UNHCR funding may be extended to cover interpreter fees, in certain situations.
+It was noted that only CNRR and ICAR Foundation had the funds for the services provided by interpreters.

 All the stakeholders interviewed by the author declared that they have never heard about a Code of Conduct for interpreters in the asylum procedure, except one legal counsellor who stated that when JRS signs a contract with an interpreter they also have to sign a Code of Conduct.